 Castle Grayskull was released as the flagship item of the new Masters of the Universe line in 1982.
 Priced at about $20 ($50 now, accounting for inflation), the castle was marketed as being very much up for grabs by the heroes or the villains.
 When you’ve got a toy line with only one playset (as was the case in the first year), it helps to have one that can be controlled by either side.
 The play pattern was this: the castle could only be entered by combining both halves of the power sword.
 All kinds of traps and perils awaited the unwary inside, but great magical and technological power would belong to whoever controlled the castle.
 A two-sided flag would indicate which of the forces controlled the castle at any one time.

-Castle Grayskull, created before the genesis of the MOTU line, began as a fantasy drawing by Mattel designer Mark Taylor.
+Castle Grayskull originates with a sketch by Mark Taylor, created in 1975, before he started working at Mattel (information gathered by Dejan Dimitrovski).
 As you can see in the drawing below, the face and teeth are very similar to the final Castle’s design.
 However, the rest of the details (especially the turrets) are quite different.
 Interestingly, the skull face is hooded, like Skeletor’s:

 Mark Taylor sculpted the prototype castle himself (with some assistance from Ted Mayer).
 They weren’t experienced sculptors, but according to Mayer Mattel’s in-house sculptors made a version for them that was far too boxy and conventional-looking.
 Frustrated, Taylor and Mayer procured a large quantity of clay and created this prototype: